alexpavlakis/pollagg/README.md

 <img src="man/figures/README-obama_mccain_res-1.png" width="100%" />

-In this example we analyze the trends in responses to the General Social Survey question regarding the legality of marijuana between 1973 and 2018.
+The model can also estimate clear trends from large-sample, precise surveys, such as trends in responses to the General Social Survey question regarding the legality of marijuana between 1973 and 2018.

 ``` r
 head(grass_gss)